tsostarics/rise_stimuli/README.md

 ## Praat scripts

- - praatsauce: Directory containing praatsauce files for spectral measurement extraction
+ - `praatsauce/`: Directory containing praatsauce files for spectral measurement extraction
- - apply_dt_manipulation.praat: Applies duration tier manipulations
+ - `apply_dt_manipulation.praat`: Applies duration tier manipulations
- - draw.praat: Draws multiple sound files and a textgrid to the praat window.
+ - `draw.praat`: Draws multiple sound files and a textgrid to the praat window.
  **Manual execution only**
+ - `shellDraw.praat`: Draws multiple soundfiles and a textgrid to the praat window.
+ **Shell execution only**
- - extract_takes.praat: Extracts labeled intervals into their own wav files, used to create the files in 02_PossibleRecordings
+ - `extract_takes.praat`: Extracts labeled intervals into their own wav files, used to create the files in 02_PossibleRecordings
- - gen_manips_pitchtiers.praat: Creates pitchtiers and/or manipulations for
+ - `gen_manips_pitchtiers.praat`: Creates pitchtiers and/or manipulations for
  all files in a directory, for when I need the pitchtiers saved to disk.
- - INSTALL.praat: Used for installing vocal toolkit only
+ - `INSTALL.praat`: Used for installing vocal toolkit only
- - intensity_norm.praat: Norms all files in a directory to the given intensity
+ - `intensity_norm.praat`: Norms all files in a directory to the given intensity
- - resynthesize_continua.praat: Creates the continua for Exp 1 (06)
+ - `resynthesize_continua.praat`: Creates the continua for Exp 1 (06)
- - resynthesize_alignment_continua3.praat: Creates the continua for Exp 3 with
+ - `resynthesize_alignment_continua3.praat`: Creates the continua for Exp 3 with
  straight lines (06c)
- - resynthesize_alignment_continua4.praat: Creates the continua for Exp3 with
+ - `resynthesize_alignment_continua4.praat`: Creates the continua for Exp3 with
  curved lines (06cCURVED)
- - resynthesize_alignment_continua_exp2: Creates the continua for Exp 2 (06b)
+ - `resynthesize_alignment_continua_exp2`: Creates the continua for Exp 2 (06b)
- - save_nuclear_regions.praat: Saves timestamps for the nuclear regions given a textgrid
+ - `save_nuclear_regions.praat`: Saves timestamps for the nuclear regions given a textgrid
- - tg2sepfiles.praat: Extracts textgrid to separate files, not used though.
+ - `tg2sepfiles.praat`: Extracts textgrid to separate files, not used though.
 Was used as a reference for extract_takes.praat
- - trigger2tg.praat: Northwestern's script for extracting files from presentation software
+ - `trigger2tg.praat`: Northwestern's script for extracting files from presentation software

 ### Other scripts and files

+ - lame.exe: mp3 codec
+ - lame_enc.dll: mp3 codec
-The .zip, .dict, .log files in the Scripts directory are for the montreal forced aligner; force_align.sh runs the forced aligner. bezierpoints.csv is used for the curved onglide resynthesis scripts; this is automatically generated as part of the targets pipeline.
+ - The .zip, .dict, .log files in the Scripts directory are for the montreal forced aligner
+ - force_align.sh: runs the forced aligner.
+ - bezierpoints.csv:  used for the curved onglide resynthesis scripts; this is automatically generated as part of the targets pipeline.

 The csv files have information about the resynthesis parameters but aren't really used.